slimphp/Slim-Website/docs/tutorial/first-app.md

 }
 ```

+*NOTE:* If you want your entry point to be something other than index.php you will need your config to change as well. `api.php` is also commonly used as an entry point, so your set up should match accordingly.
+This example assumes your are using index.php.

 With this setup, just remember to use http://slimproject.dev instead of http://localhost:8080 in the other examples in this tutorial.
 The same health warning as above applies: you'll see an error page at http://slimproject.dev but crucially it's *Slim's* error page.
 If you go to http://slimproject.dev/hello/joebloggs then something better should happen.

 ## Configuration and Autoloaders